IN SEKHMET’S SHADOW

-He rolled to bring himself behind the burnt husk of a groundcar.
-He counted to three, waited for the silence to give way to the sound of individuals in flight, and stood tall.
+Leopard dove for cover behind the burnt-out husk of a groundcar, put his back to it.
+He drew his handgun, the weight familiar in his hand, and counted to three, waiting for the silence to give way to the sound of individuals in flight — and then stood tall.

-Further up the street, gunfire snarled.
-Tiger and Rooster must have run into trouble – but that was okay, they were a diversion.
+In the distance, gunfire snarled.
+Tiger and Rooster must have run into trouble — but that was okay, they were a diversion.
 Monkey trusted Leopard with the part of the operation that was actually important.

-“You’ve got something I want,” Leopard said, keeping his voice even, let the helmet make it intimidating.
-“Money, now.”
+“You’ve got something I want,” Leopard said, keeping his voice even, letting the helmet make it intimidating.
+“Your money, now.”

-The biggest member of the group – shaved head, tattoos curling up his arms – knew the price of business in Guatemala City, or what was left of it.
-When the capes come knocking, you hand over the cash.
-If you tried to keep it, you’d end up with your body broken, your mind shredded, or whatever else they’d do to set an example.
-Ever since a pair of Transcended had paid a visit to the city, the concept of law and order was a distant memory.
+The man he had targeted knew the price of business in Guatemala City, or what was left of it.
+When the capes came knocking, you handed over the cash.
+If you tried to keep it, you’d end up with your body broken, your mind shredded, or whatever else they might choose to do to set an example.
+Ever since a pair of Transcended had paid a visit to the city, the concept of law and order had become nothing but a distant memory.

 Not that Leopard was a cape.
 Not that any of the Animals were.
-But in a world of masked heroes, even normal people could figure out the benefit of pretending to be one.
+You needed an empowered ability for that, and a telltale genetic marker.
+But in a world of masked heroes and villains, even normal people could figure out the benefit of pretending to be one.
 It was just good business sense.

-The real capes would be coming soon, and his gun might as well be loaded with water for all the good it would do against them.
+Time was of the essence now.
+The real capes would be coming soon, and his handgun might as well have been loaded with water for all the good it would do against them.
 The capes who had signed on with the relief effort spearheaded by the United Nations’ International Powered Security Agency were not to be trifled with.
-That was another of Monkey’s rules.
-The first rule of fighting a cape was simple: don’t.
+It was one of Monkey’s rules.
+The first rule of fighting a cape directly was simple: don’t.

-But even after twelve months, it was unlikely they’d be able to ever restore the nation.
+But even after twelve months, it was unlikely the United Nations — for all of their power — would be able to ever restore the nation.
 When the long-running grudge between The Engineer and The Surveyor had finally broken into open violence, when they’d had it out at the peak of Volcan Tajumulco, the sheer titanic scale of it had broken the land and sent shockwaves throughout the region.
-In the end, both of the deific capes survived, skulking away to lick their wounds, but the nation had collapsed, virtually overnight.
+In the end, both of the deific capes survived, but the nation had collapsed, virtually overnight.

-And into that vacuum had stepped every villain who’d ever wanted to rule a disaster zone like their own personal fiefdom.
+And into that vacuum had stepped every two-bit empowered who’d ever wanted to rule a disaster zone like their own personal fiefdom.
 More than anything else, it was why IPSA had brought in their people.
 It was a war zone.

 Some part of Leopard’s brain chided him as he ran: correct, it said, but certainly not right.